-Using Lepide Data Security Platform we can see who has access to a specific file, why, and how often.
-This information can also be correlated with the reasons why they were granted access in first place.
+Using Lepide Auditor we can see who has access to a specific file, why, and how often.
+This information can also be correlated with the reasons why they were granted access in the first place.
 Using this information, the administrator can make an informed choice about who should or shouldn’t have access to the file.
 Naturally, access rights can be granted or revoked on an ad-hoc basis.

 7. A sensitive file accessed outside of typical work hours

 A file containing sensitive data is accessed outside of typical work hours, indicating that something suspicious could be taking place.

 In the event that someone is accessing sensitive data during hours that are unusual for that particular user, the Lepide DSP can send a real-time alert to the administrator’s inbox or mobile phone, enabling them to quickly investigate the situation.

 8. An administrator wants to revoke file access

 An employee leaves the company and the administrator wants to ensure that the employee can no longer access any of the files.

 Lepide Auditor can automatically detect and manage inactive user accounts, and thus revoke access to the files their account had access to.

 9. An administrator accesses files with sensitive data